thomashoneyman/purescript-halogen-formless/readme.md

-# Renderless
+# Formless

-Renderless components make code reuse possible between Halogen components.
-This repository contains the minimal implementation for a renderless component you can use as a scaffold to introduce them in your own codebase.
+Formless is a renderless component which helps you build forms in Halogen.

+Forms can be designed as data, but eventually you'll need to render an interactive form to the DOM.
+This is tedious and boilerplate-heavy in Halogen.
+Once you have a form spec, you can use Formless to handle all the wiring for validation, dirty states, field updates, and so on.

 # Use